rixx/ramble/ideas.md

       in?
 Game: "enjoy".
 Game: "improve x"
 - [ ] Signifiers of fullfilment: Does your work spark joy, do you want to put your name on it, in a world where everything bears names?
       Make it trivial to do the thing, make it hard *not* to do the thing.
 Needs better angle.
+      Find environments that *actively reward* what you want to do.
+[Twitter1]
 - [ ] Don't compliment, it's judgement and criticism in disguise.
 It inhibits your flow.
 Recognise when compliments block you (re "how did you do that?" in Inner Game of Tennis) Praise (meh, judgement, hierarchy, manipulation. lacks gratitude and respect, same as rebuke) vs encouragement: